Back to ANH Campaigns

 Part 3 of interview (vaccination, food irradiation, Monsanto, etc)

 - "Codex Alimentarius uncovered" - an article written by Leonie Nimmo (including Robert Verkerks view) for the July/August 2010 edition of Ethical Consumer.
-Download the pdf, or read an extended version of the article online
+Download the pdf.

 - To read the latest article by Dr Robert Verkerk for Caduceus magazine (July 09) titled"Codex Alimentarius - Focus on true threats, not disinformation" click here for a pdf of the article or here to read the article within the online version of the magazine.